≡ Menu

 ✅Protection of principal and previous gains.
 Because your cash value is protected in any type of stock market or economic environment, there are no losses to make up for – so your money can continue to grow and compound over time.

-Death benefit.
+✅Death benefit.
 Because your IBC plan is a life insurance policy, the death benefit coverage can be used as a financial “safety net” for your loved ones and legacy intentions (such as making a donation to a favorite charity).
+If you die prematurely, your death benefit goes to your beneficiary tax free, which they can then use to pay off any existing debt you owed.

-Penalty-free access to funds for potential healthcare needs.
-Many life insurance policies will allow you to access a portion of the death benefit proceeds penalty free if the insured is diagnosed with a chronic, critical, or terminal illness or if they require long-term care services.
-This can be extremely beneficial if certain medical or healthcare services are not covered under health or long-term care insurance.
+✅Penalty-free access to funds for potential healthcare needs.
+Many life insurance policies have an accelerated death benefit rider that will allow you to access a portion of the death benefit proceeds penalty free if the insured is diagnosed with a chronic, critical, or terminal illness or if they require long-term care services.
+An accelerated death benefit rider can be extremely beneficial if certain medical or healthcare services are not covered under health or long-term care insurance.

-Protection from creditors.
+✅Protection from creditors.
 In most states, life insurance cash value is protected from creditors.
 This can include bankruptcy and lawsuits.
+There are many states that offer protection for your entire cash value and death benefit.

 So for example, if there is $120,000 in your policy’s cash value, and you borrow $50,000, your policy’s cash value return will continue to be generated on the full $120,000.
 This is another example of benefiting from the same dollars twice.